timjs/system-b-paper/paper.typ

 Every type can be owned, and therefore be mutated in-place, or borrowed.
 Also, as borrowed values cannot escape their scope, they coincide with being second class.

-In the remaining of this paper, we dive into the Boo language and its properties.
+In the remaining of this paper, we dive into the System B language and its properties.
 We present:

-- the language Boo, a small functional programming language with quantity annotations on binders;
+- the language System B, a small functional programming language with quantity annotations on binders;
-- a bidirectional type system for Boo keeping track of these quantities, combining affine linear types with borrowing, mechanised in Agda; //of its soundness [and completeness];
+- a bidirectional type system for System B keeping track of these quantities, combining affine linear types with borrowing, mechanised in Agda; //of its soundness [and completeness];
-- a small-step operational semantics for Boo, showing all allocations can be done on the stack;
+- a small-step operational semantics for System B, showing all allocations can be done on the stack;
-- an extension of Boo with the notion of _shared_ binders, called Boos.
+- an extension of System B with the notion of _shared_ binders, called System Bs.

 ==== Organisation

 The remaining of this paper is structured as follows.
-In the next section, @examples, we show motivating examples of Boo, discussing the implications of our design.
+In the next section, @examples, we show motivating examples of System B, discussing the implications of our design.
-Thereafter, we formalise the syntax and semantics of Boo in @theory.
+Thereafter, we formalise the syntax and semantics of System B in @theory.
-Section @metatheory contains metatheoretical properties of Boo.
+Section @metatheory contains metatheoretical properties of System B.
 After discussing related work in @related-work, we conclude and present future work in @conclusion.

 = Examples <examples>

-In this section we discuss some examples to showcase the features of Boo.
+In this section we discuss some examples to showcase the features of System B.

 == Notation